 Laurindo has a PhD in Communication Sciences for New University of Lisbon (2005) and masters degree in Communications and Contemporary Cultures from the Federal University of Bahia (1998).
 She graduated in Journalism at the Federal University of Santa Catarina (1991).

 Rosemeri is professor of Communications Theory in the Publicity program of the Regional University of Blumenau and of Theory and Method of Research in Communications in the Journalism program of Blumenauense Institute of Higher Education.

 She is also the author of the book Journalism in three dimensions: singular, particular and universal (2008) and of articles and essays published in several media.
 She worked as a journalist in three different Brazilian states (Santa Catarina, Alagoas and Bahia).
 Rosemeri is the national coordinator for the Journalistic Genres Research Group of the Brazilian Society of Interdisciplinary Studies in Communications (Intercom).

-Charles Lewis is a bestselling author and national investigative journalist for over 30 years, Charles Lewis is a tenured professor of journalism and since 2008 the founding executive editor of the Investigative Reporting Workshop at the American University School of Communication in Washington, D.C.
-He is a former CBS News 60 Minutes producer and the founder of two Pulitzer Prize-winning organizations, the Center for Public Integrity (including its International Consortium of Investigative Journalists) and other nonprofit organizations.
+A bestselling author and national investigative journalist for over 30 years, Charles Lewis is the founding executive editor of the Investigative Reporting Workshop and a professor at the American University School of Communication in Washington, D.C.
+He is a former CBS News 60 Minutes producer and the founder of two Pulitzer Prize-winning organizations, the Center for Public Integrity and the International Consortium of Investigative Journalists.